efabless/openlane2/docs/source/usage/writing_custom_steps.md

   of strings, try `typing.List[str]` instead of `list[str]` or just `list`.
   * `list[str]` is incompatible with Python 3.8.
   * `list` does not give OpenLane adequate information to validate the child variables.
 * Variables that capture a physical quantity, such as time, distance or similar, must declare units using their `"units"` field.
-  * In case of micro-, the only SI prefix denoted with a non-latin letter, use this exact unicode codepoint: `µ`
+  * In case of micro-, the only SI prefix denoted with a non-Latin letter, use this exact Unicode codepoint: `µ`
 * Variables may be declared as `pdk`, which determines the compatibility of a PDK with your step.
 If you use a PDK that does not declare one of your declared PDK variables, the configuration will not compile and the step will raise a {class}`openlane.steps.StepException`.
-  * PDK variables should generally avoid having default values other than ``None``.
+  * PDK variables should generally avoid having default values other than `None`.
     An exception is when a quantity may be defined by some PDKs, but needs a fallback value for others.
 * No complex defaults.
 Defaults must be scalar and quick to evaluate- if your